Century Leadership Team

 Vice President, Residential Services

-As Vice President of Residential Services, Kimberly Wee oversees the services offered to residents in Century’s supportive housing developments.
+As Executive Director of Century Villages at Cabrillo and Vice President of Residential Services, Ms. Wee oversees the services offered to residents in Century’s supportive housing developments.
 Ms. Wee has more than two decades of program development and contracts experience, which enables her to oversee Century’s intensive case management county contract, develop and evaluate programming for adults and youth, as well as support the larger backbone role that Century Villages at Cabrillo plays within the community.
-She supports a dedicated team of case managers and clinical staff who serve Veterans, youth, and families that experienced homelessness.
-At Century Villages at Cabrillo, she has worked collaboratively to strengthen and expand the community resulting in thousands of lives being transformed.
+She supports a dedicated team of case managers and clinical staff that serve formerly homeless veterans, youth, and families.
+At the Villages at Cabrillo, she has worked collaboratively to strengthen and expand the community resulting in thousands of lives being transformed.

-Ms. Wee began her work in social services and as an advocate for women in Connecticut more than 30 years ago.
-She received her Bachelor’s and Master’s degrees in Psychology at Central Connecticut State University.
-As an undergraduate, she worked in the Women’s Center and the Counseling Center where she first began her work as a certified domestic violence counselor and sexual assault advocate.
-Her work as an undergraduate led to a prestigious graduate fellowship to study substance abuse and sexual assault on college campuses throughout the state.
+Ms. Wee began her work in social services and as an advocate for women in Connecticut more than 20 years ago.
+She received her Bachelor’s and Master’s Degree in Psychology at Central Connecticut State University.
+As an undergrad, she worked in the Women’s Center and the Counseling Center where she first began her work as a certified domestic violence counselor and sexual assault advocate.
+Her work as an undergrad led to being offered a prestigious graduate fellowship to study substance abuse and sexual assault on college campuses throughout the state.
 In 1998, she relocated to California where she began working at a domestic violence shelter in Orange County which led to her career path in the field and to Long Beach.

 In 2000, she started her work in Long Beach at a domestic violence agency as Program Coordinator.
 She worked to integrate the shelter and agency into the new community and to build the program into the success it is today.
 She held several leadership positions in the agency including the Senior Director of Contracts and Quality Assurance.
-Ms. Wee remains active in the domestic violence movement as a graduate of BlueShield’s Strongfield Leadership Program, an intense 18-month statewide initiative for leaders in the domestic violence field and as a long-time member and former president (and current treasurer) of End Abuse Long Beach.
-She is a graduate of the Leadership Long Beach Institute, class of 2020, and is a current member of their board of directors.
-Ms. Wee is also currently serving as the Co-Chair for Long Beach Continuum of Care Board.
+Ms. Wee remains active in the domestic violence movement as a graduate of BlueShield’s Strongfield Leadership Program, an intense 18-month statewide initiative for leaders in the domestic violence field and as a long time member and current president of End Abuse Long Beach.
+She is a graduate of the Leadership Long Beach Institute, class of 2020, and has recently joined their board of directors.

 Director,